 Deciding whether to stay or leave a relationship is a big decision.
 And you want to be sure you are making the right choice.
 My advanced hypnotherapy sessions have helped many people explore their true feelings about themselves, their partner and their relationships – both current, past and future.

-Understanding yourself and your own hopes is the first step to making this decision.
+Understanding yourself and your own hopes is the first step to solving relationship indecision.
 Whether you would like sessions alone or couples therapy together, I can help.
 Please do get in touch for more information about the full range of options, which now includes online therapy sessions.